lifewawj/work-day-scheduler/README.md

 What have I learned?
 - Knowing how to save User's data in Local Storage and being able to pull it display it on the webpage
+- Learned how to use and work with DayJS

 ## Image(s) & Usage
 1. Locate the Text-Area: